 - Rover: Lots of initial attacks, great ARM, and a Shield Guard for Sam.
 Good with "Strike True" or "Crush".

 - Nomad: A solid beatstick is what it is, but the dogs have the punching power on their own.

-- Mariner: Smaller aoe than the Mule, but it needs a model to reload, and Sam needs a budyguard for Iron wall.
+- Mariner: Smaller aoe than the Mule, but it needs a model to reload, and Sam needs a bodyguard for Iron Sentinel.